 Flash control: TTL flash control by combined five-segment TTL Multi Sensor with single-component IC and 1,005-pixel RGB sensor; i-TTL Balanced Fill-Flash with SB-800/600; Film speed range in TTL auto flash: ISO 25-1000

 Power source: Two CR123A or DL123A batteries; The optional MB-40 accepts eight AA batteries or a Nikon EN-EL4

 Dimensions: (W x H x D) 158 x 119 x 77.5mm (6.2 x 4.7 x 3.1 in.)

 Weight: (body only without batteries) Approx. 975g (34.4 oz.)

 You can find the Original Nikon spec sheethere and brochurehere

-The Nikon FM3a is one of the most refined manual SLR’s ever made, and as a 21st century manual focus SLR, somewhat of a throwback.
-It was produced in 2001 when the shift to digital cameras was well underway.
+The Nikon FM3A (often written as FM3a) is one of the most refined manual SLR’s ever made, and as a 21st century manual focus film SLR, somewhat of a throwback.
+It was introduced in July 2001 when the shift to digital cameras was well underway.
 The model was the last of Nikon’s semi-professional line of compact 35 mm film SLRs and one of the brand’s last film cameras; only the autofocus F6 SLR of 2004 and Nikon’s limited edition rangefinder swan song, the SP of 2005, came later.